phpearth/docs/introduction/what-is-php.md

----
-title: "What is PHP?
-Where Should I Start?"
+# What is PHP?
+Where Should I Start?
-updated: "September 12, 2016"
-permalink: "/faq/intro/what-is-php/"
----

 Dear reader, PHP (which stands for recursive backronym of "PHP: Hypertext Preprocessor") is a widely-used open source general-purpose scripting language